goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/README.md

 # zaruba please start
 ```

-# How to start
+# 🏁 How to start

-You can run it by invoking:
+You can run `ztplAppDirectory` by invoking:

 ```bash
 zaruba please startZtplAppDirectory